| |

 become an issue.
 It all began with reports from the

-ground that retail prices of many essentials like pulses
+ground that retail prices of many essentials like

-price indices (WPI) were not reflecting the trend.
-Then
+wholesale price indices (WPI) were not reflecting

-staples like wheat.
-These ''straws in the wind'' became
+begun to affect staples like wheat.
+These ''straws

-a cause for concern when it emerged that government
+in the wind'' became a cause for concern when it emerged

-stocks of cereals were depleting, the harvest was not
+that government stocks of cereals were depleting,

-as good as expected and procurement was way below target.
+the harvest was not as good as expected and procurement

-Finally, the official WPI began signalling a potential
+was way below target.
+Finally, the official WPI began

 The last of these facts needs explication.
 Even the